nelsonfigueroa/personal-finance/README.md

 # Personal Finance

-A finance tracking application.
-Currently tracks net worth and expenses month-to-month.
-Includes an `infrastructure` repository for Terraform resources.
-In the future, this directory will also hold Kubernetes manifests.

-## Test-Driven Approach

-I am using TDD to develop features.
-I'm using [RSpec](https://github.com/rspec/rspec-rails) for testing, and [simplecov](https://github.com/colszowka/simplecov) for test coverage analysis.
-I'm also using [Rubocop](https://github.com/rubocop-hq/rubocop-rails) to keep my code clean.
+## What is it?

+Personal Finance is a Ruby on Rails application that keeps track of net worth over time and expenses month to month.
+I built this with a focus on test-driven development.
+I'm using [RSpec](https://github.com/rspec/rspec-rails) for testing, [simplecov](https://github.com/colszowka/simplecov) for test coverage analysis, and [Rubocop](https://github.com/rubocop-hq/rubocop-rails) to keep my code clean.
+I used the [Bulma CSS framework](https://bulma.io/) for the design and [Chartkick](https://chartkick.com/) to generate graphs.
+A Dockerfile and docker-compose file are included for local development and previewing purposes.
+GitHub actions CI/CD was implemented to automatically build and push a docker image to [Docker Hub](https://hub.docker.com/r/nfigueroa/personal-finance).

 ## Running Locally